shaojiabing/FediLive/README.md

-# FediLive is a tool designed to quickly collect toots from the entire Mastodon network during a specified time period.
+# FediLive is a tool designed to quickly collect toots from all Mastodon instances during a specified time period.

 ## Installation